Carlos Andrés Gómez

 Toward a Culturally-Affirming & Inclusive Campus

-Join Carlos Andrés Gómez, educator and equity and inclusion strategist, for this interactive session that will explore and identify actionable strategies for making both classrooms and campuses more culturally-responsive, affirming, and inclusive, particularly for historically-marginalized students.
-What concrete approaches can be implemented to make a classroom and campus more fair, while promoting a greater sense of belonging for everyone?
-How can each of us develop systems to identify where our gaps in knowledge and understanding persist?
-And how can that self-reflection be a galvanizing opportunity toward greater equity and inclusion?
-With history, intersectionality, and personal experience as anchors for this skills-based training, participants will leave this workshop better-equipped to create and nurture a community that embraces students and colleagues from all walks of life.
+This interactive session will explore and identify actionable strategies for making both classrooms and campuses more culturally responsive, affirming, and inclusive, particularly for historically-marginalized students.
+With history, intersectionality, and personal experience as anchors for this skills-based training, participants will leave this workshop better equipped to create and nurture a community that embraces students and colleagues from all walks of life.

 Takeaways: